MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-pacemaker-services-suse.md

 1. The SBD service will timeout during start, as the SBD_DELAY_START might take longer than the default for system services in systemd.

-2. The returning node starts corosync and by this blocks the cluster.
+2. The returning node starts corosync and results in  blocking the cluster services.
 The symptom looks like everything from a cluster perspective worked, for example fencing.
-But then the "surviving node waited until the fenced node returned"
+But then the "surviving node waited until the fenced node returned".

 The logs show entries similar to